MarkGodwin/somfy_pico/README.md

-# What's this?
+# Pico Somfy - What is that?

-I found a way to get the RFM69HCW "packet mode" to produce packets that were compatible with the Somfy RTS protocol.
-This is the result of that experiment getting way out of hand:
+I found a way to get the RFM69HCW "packet mode" to produce packets that were compatible with the Somfy RTS protocol This is the result of that experiment getting way out of hand:

 ![image](./images/board.jpg)

-A DIY hardware project for controlling Somfy Blinds in Home Assistant (or with MQTT/HTTP).
-It can be put together using a cheap Raspberry PI Pico + RFM69HCW module.
-You can put this together on a breadboard, but it's very very cheap to manufacture a prototype PCB now.
+Pico Somfy in a DIY hardware project for controlling Somfy Blinds in Home Assistant (or with MQTT/HTTP).
+It can be put together using a cheap Raspberry PI Pico W and an RFM69HCW module.
+You can put this together on a breadboard, but it's very very cheap to manufacture a prototype PCB now too.

 The (my first) EasyEDA PCB layout is provided in the pcb folder.
 You can get 5 boards manufactured by JLC PCB about $5, delivered!

-The Pi Pico runs a small React web interface that lets you configure blinds and any additional remotes.
+The Pi Pico W runs a small React web interface that lets you configure blinds and any additional remotes.
 Blinds are exposed to Home Assistant through MQTT discovery as Covers.
 The position of the blinds are estimated based on open/close timings.